jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/alpha_miner.md

 *For more information on the SPM metric, see: Marian Lux, Stefanie Rinderle-Ma, Andrei Preda: “Assessing the Quality of Search Process Models.”
 Available online: https://ucrisportal.univie.ac.at/en/publications/assessing-the-quality-of-search-process-models*

+**Node frequency**

-**Node frequency** measures how often each event (node) appears relative the most frequent event in the SPM-filtered log.
+Measures how often each event (node) appears relative the most frequent event in the SPM-filtered log.
 The result is a normalized value between 0.0 and 1.0.
 Nodes with a frequency below a defined threshold are removed after SPM filtering.

 ---